 Images can be used in apps provided they are used in an incidental way, for example as backgrounds, icons, for illustration or decoration.
 If the images are a fundamental part of the app, where the app would not work without the images, then an Extended Licence would be required.

 You simply need to include some text adjacent to the image which refers to the artist who created it and to FreeDigitalPhotos.net.
-Read our guide to publishing a credit for our recommended wording and what to do when it isn't possible to place a credit next to the image.
+Read our guide to publishing an acknowledgement for our recommended wording and what to do when it isn't possible to place an acknowledgement next to the image.

 We understand that it's not always possible, or convenient, to publish a credit.
-So all our images can also be purchased in a range of sizes (starting from just US$3 per image - or the equivalent in your local currency).
-A credit does not need to be published for purchased images.
+So all our images can also be purchased in a range of sizes (starting from just US$3.00 per image).
+An acknowledgement does not need to be published for purchased images.

-No. Each image must be credited individually on the page on which it appears.
-Otherwise our image creators are not being acknowledged for their work.
+No. Each image must be acknowledged individually on the page on which it appears.
+Otherwise our image creators are not being credited for their work.

-No, as we consider this to be "hiding" the credit.
-The credit should be visible on the same page as the image
+No, as we consider this to be "hiding" the acknowledgement.
+The acknowledgement should be visible on the same page as the image

 When you've chosen your image and clicked on the 'download' link you'll be taken to a page to complete the download.
 Once you have clicked on the 'download' button at the bottom of this page your computer will do one of three things: